Q-learning: History

-The term “secondary reinforcement” is borrowed from animal learning theory, to model state values via backpropagation: the state value $v(s')$ of the consequence situation is backpropagated to the previously encountered situations.
+The term "secondary reinforcement" is borrowed from animal learning theory, to model state values via backpropagation: the state value $v(s')$ of the consequence situation is backpropagated to the previously encountered situations.
 CAA computes state values vertically and actions horizontally (the "crossbar").
 Demonstration graphs showing delayed reinforcement learning contained states (desirable, undesirable, and neutral states), which were computed by the state evaluation function.
 This learning system was a forerunner of the Q-learning algorithm.

-In 2014, Google DeepMind patented an application of Q-learning to deep learning, titled "deep reinforcement learning" or "deep Q-learning" that can play Atari 2600 games at expert human levels.
+In 2014, Google DeepMind patented an application of Q-learning to deep learning, entitled "deep reinforcement learning" or "deep Q-learning," that can play Atari 2600 games at expert human levels.

 Variants

 Deep Q-learning

 The DeepMind system used a deep convolutional neural network, with layers of tiled convolutional filters to mimic the effects of receptive fields.
 Reinforcement learning is unstable or divergent when a nonlinear function approximator such as a neural network is used to represent Q. This instability comes from the correlations present in the sequence of observations, the fact that small updates to Q may significantly change the policy of the agent and the data distribution, and the correlations between Q and the target values.
 The method can be used for stochastic search in various domains and applications.

 The technique used experience replay, a biologically inspired mechanism that uses a random sample of prior actions instead of the most recent action to proceed.
 This removes correlations in the observation sequence and smooths changes in the data distribution.
 Iterative updates adjust Q towards target values that are only periodically updated, further reducing correlations with the target.